 “Not really.
 Can’t take it in with all those full sentences.
 What a load.
 I’m bored to tears.
 I think I’ll infiltrate. help Reader understand the story.
 Understand You.”
 Dialogue said.

 “Might introduce Reader over there, to a little bit of perspective about Narrator.”
 Dialogue replied.

 “Won’t that cause conflict?”
 Plot asked?

 “Exactly.”
 Dialogue threw Plot over its shoulders and tramped the foolscap paper with two large black boots, turning a new page over.

 “Hey Reader, did you know that Narrator has been hiding the truth about Character from you until now?”
 Dialogue said, looking over at Plot with a grin.

 “I had no idea,” said Narrator.

 “Mission accomplished,” said Dialogue.
-Plot grinner back at Dialogue, then they jumped to the next foolscap page with those big black boots landing hard and the cape swishing calmly behind them, like some kind of fictional super hero story duo.
+Plot grinned back at Dialogue, then they jumped to the next foolscap page with those big black boots landing hard like some kind of fictional super hero story duo.